Dec 14, 2022

 Compared to the other platforms in this list, running an online store involves higher initial and maintenance costs.
 These include domain names, security protocols, and web hosting.

-Depending on the website’s size, choose either shared, cloud, or even VPS hosting.
+Depending on the website’s size, choose either eCommerce, cloud, or even VPS hosting.
 Alternatively, we recommend opting for managed WordPress hosting if you want servers and features specifically optimized for your WordPress website.

 Those who prefer an all-in-one solution can go with a website builder.
 Most plans include hosting and a domain name.